 Stop reading this article and drive directly to the nearest 7-Eleven.
-The Powerball lottery jackpot has reached an all-time high: already over $1.4 billion and expected to climb even higher by Wednesday's drawing.
-Even if you know for a fact that the odds of winning Powerball (one in 292,201,338) are far worse than being eaten by a shark or being elected president, buying a $2 Powerball ticket seems like a small price to pay for the chance to be stupidly rich.
+Mega Millions has hit $1.6 billion, and the Powerball lottery jackpot has hit $620 million.
+Even if you know for a fact that the odds of winning Powerball (one in 292,201,338) or Mega Millions (one in 302,575,350) are far worse than being eaten by a shark or being elected president, buying a $2 Powerball or Mega Millions ticket seems like a small price to pay for the chance to be stupidly rich.

 And you're not alone.
-According to calculations by the statistics nerds at FiveThirtyEight.com, the number of people who play Powerball increases exponentially with the cash value of the jackpot.
+According to calculations by the statistics nerds at FiveThirtyEight, the number of people who play Powerball or Mega Millions increases exponentially with the cash value of the jackpot.
 The bigger the payoff, in other words, the more suckers (er, people) play.

 Here's how it works.
+Let's focus on Powerball, for the sake of keeping it simple.
 Every time someone wins the Powerball, the jackpot resets to $40 million.
 According to data from LottoReport.com, only diehard Powerball players buy tickets when the jackpot is below $100 million.
 Above that milestone, ticket sales begin to rise quickly.
-But the real "tipping point” occurs around $250 million, when "regular Joe" office workers start pooling cash and sales blow up to over 200 million Powerball tickets per drawing.
+But the real "tipping point," says the FiveThirtyEight folks, occurs around $250 million, when "regular Joe" office workers start pooling cash and sales blow up to over 200 million Powerball tickets per drawing.

-These numbers sound about right to Gary Miller, spokesman for the Pennsylvania Lottery, one of 44 state lotteries (plus D.C.) that participate in Powerball.
+These numbers sound about right to Gary Miller, spokesman for the Pennsylvania Lottery, one of 44 state lotteries (plus D.C., Puerto Rico and the U.S. Virgin Islands) that participate in Powerball.

 The lottery is big business.
-In 2014, Americans spent $70.1 billion on lottery games, more than they spent on sports tickets, movie tickets, video games, books and recorded music sales combined.
+In 2016, Americans spent $72.6 billion on lottery games, or $223.04 per American.
 But don't think for a minute that the Multi-State Lottery Association (MUSL), which operates Powerball, doesn't want us to spend even more.

 On Oct.
 7, 2015, the MUSL announced some changes to its Powerball "gaming matrix" that substantially decreased the odds of winning the Powerball grand prize from one in 175,223,510 to one in 292,201,338.
 The harder it is to win, the more the jackpot grows.
 And the more the jackpot grows, the more people buy tickets.